Dear Nigerian Graduates,

 Being an entrepreneur is different from being a small business owner.
 While you can operate easily as a small business owner without prior work experience, becoming an entrepreneur would be challenging.

 Today, I responded to a graduate who wanted suggestions with a simple answer that ended with “Go and Find a Job First!”.
 My point was driven from my personal experience.
 Profitability does not come easily in Nigeria – it has a long gestation period.
 During the period, if you have not carefully planned the voyage into business, you could have serious problems.
 Being a fresh Nigerian graduate complicates that process further.
-Besides, there are very few VCs and angel investors across Nigeria that would support any vision when the executor has zero working experience.----Hire me to speak in your event, program or company
+Besides, there are very few VCs and angel investors across Nigeria that would support any vision when the executor has zero working experience.

 ---Visit our Store for my books, cases, frameworks and more.
 Now, enjoy our consolidated subscription for all contents (past, present and future).